Large Language Models Develop Novel Social Biases Through Adaptive Exploration: Interventions to Identify Factors Behind Stratification

-\paragraph{However, the type of additional information modulates reductions in stratification.} While we use the most prevalent features (age, education) in the resettlement task as determined by statistical analyses~\citep{bansak_improving_2018, bansak_how_2016}, in real world applications, a myriad of features could be available for individuals.
-Thus, it is imperative to distinguish whether arbitrary features equally increase exploration by expanding the hypothesis space, or if LLMs selectively adjust stratification based on the additional features' contextual importance.
-To examine this, we replicate the resettlement experiment using two alternative features: hair color and tattoo shape~\citep{martin2014spontaneous}.
-We observe substantially higher levels of stratification with these features (Figure~\ref{fig:si_refugee_unprotected}), with mean reductions in SI of 0.25, 0.44, and 0.42 for hair color, tattoo shape, and both, compared to 0.43, 0.59, and 0.70 for age, education, and both.
-This suggests that LLMs are sensitive to the contextual importance of additional features when determining allocations, meaning that in real applications, reductions in stratification are conditioned on the quality of known features in available data.
+While we use the most prevalent features (age, education) for the resettlement task in our previous test~\citep{bansak_improving_2018, bansak_how_2016}, in real world applications a myriad of features may be available.
+Thus, it is imperative to distinguish whether all features equally increase exploration by expanding the hypothesis space, or if LLMs selectively adjust stratification based on the additional features' contextual importance.
+To examine this, we replicate the resettlement experiment with two comparatively less salient features: hair color and tattoo shape~\citep{martin2014spontaneous}.
+With these features we observe substantially higher levels of stratification with mean reductions in SI of 0.25, 0.44, and 0.42 for hair color, tattoo shape, and both, compared to 0.43, 0.59, and 0.70 for age and education.
+Thus, LLMs are sensitive to the contextual importance of additional features when determining allocations, meaning that in real applications, reductions in stratification are conditioned on the quality of known features in available data.

-Together, these results highlight both the promise and the limitations of structural interventions.
+Together, these results highlight both the promise and limitations of structural interventions.
 Fixing low success rates or introducing job heterogeneity can mitigate stratification with certain prompts, but ideal conditions are only attained when trading-off believability.
-Adding richer contextual features is more principled, but this is conditioned on the availability of salient features, and some models remain stubbornly anchored to spurious signals even when the most indicative features are provided.
+Adding richer contextual features is more principled, but this requires the availability of salient features, and some models remain anchored to spurious signals even when the most indicative features are provided.
 Overall, structural modifications provide partial leverage on stratification but do not guarantee robustness.

-\subsection{Explicit incentivization via prompt steering}
+\subsection{Explicit Incentivization via Prompt Steering}